stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-2.rst

 #.
 Connect power and encoder cables from motors to controllers.
 #.
 Connect power and CAN cables from controllers to Pupper PCB.
 Make sure the CAN cables go into the same row (row near the Teensy).
 #.
 Set the new motor controllers to have different IDs.
-Use 1, 2, and 3. **Important:** *To set a motor controller to a certain ID, click (short press) press to put the motor controller into id-setting mode, then click N more times in quick succession, where N is the desired ID.
+Use 1, 2, and 3.

+**Important:** *To set a motor controller to a certain ID, click (short press) press to put the motor controller into id-setting mode, then click N more times in quick succession, where N is the desired ID.
 Eg, for a desired ID of 3, press 3 more times after the first click.*

+**Recall:** *In all the other labs and reference material, the motors are indexed 1-8.
+In the C++ code, they are indexed 0-7.
+So if you set a motor ID to 1, you must call* ``bus.Get(0)``. *The same goes for all methods provided by the C610 Teensy library.*

 Step 1.5.
 Control the 3 motors together
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^